 - b.
 The two components of the CSDR system are Contractor Cost Data Reporting and Software Resources Data Reporting.
-CSDR plans are developed pursuant to the requirements in DoD Manual 5000.04-M-1 (Reference (ay)), and are required for each phase of program acquisition, including Technology Maturation and Risk Reduction, Engineering and Manufacturing Development, Production and Deployment, and Operations and Support.
+CSDR plans are developed pursuant to the requirements in DoD Manual 5000.04-M-1, and are required for each phase of program acquisition.
 Proposed CSDR plan(s) for ACAT I and IA programs must be approved by DCAPE prior to the issuance of a contract solicitation.
 The DCAPE has the authority to waive the information requirements of Table 7.
 Program managers will use the CSDR system to report data on contractor costs and resource usage incurred in performing DoD programs. - c.
 In addition to the historic O&S cost data stored in VAMOSC systems, each program must also retain and submit to CAPE, DoD Component and Service Cost Agency O&S cost estimates developed at any time during the life cycle of a major weapon system, together with copies of reports, briefings, and other supporting documentation that were used to prepare the cost estimates.
 This includes documentation used to prepare cost estimates for acquisition milestones or other program reviews, as well as O&S cost estimates incorporated into Selected Acquisition Reports. - 5.
 DCAPE PROCEDURES.
 The DoD Component responsible for acquisition of a system will provide the cost, programmatic, and technical information required for estimating costs and appraising programmatic risks to DCAPE.
 The DoD Component will also facilitate DCAPE staff visits to the program office, product centers, test centers, and system contractor(s) as DCAPE deems necessary to support development of its cost estimate or assessment.
-The process through which the ICE is prepared will be consistent with the policies set forth in DoD 5000.4-M (Reference (ab)).
+The process through which the ICE is prepared will be consistent with the policies set forth in DoD 5000.4-M (Reference (w)).
 The DCAPE's current policies and procedures are as follows, but may be modified by DCAPE according to program needs: - a.
 DCAPE representatives participate in integrated product team meetings (i.e., cost working-level integrated product teams). - b.
-The DCAPE, DoD Components, and Program Manager: - (1) Share data and models and use the same CARD. - (2) Raise and resolve issues in a timely manner and at the lowest possible level. - (3) Address differences between the ICE and the DoD Component cost estimate.
+The DCAPE, DoD Components, and Program Manager: - (1) Share data and use the same CARD. - (2) Raise and resolve issues in a timely manner and at the lowest possible level.

-- c.
-The Program Manager will identify issues projected to be brought to the OIPT to the DCAPE in a timely manner. - d.
-For a joint program, the lead DoD Component or executive agent will prepare the DoD Component Cost Estimate.
+- (3) Address differences between the ICE and the DoD Component cost estimate. - c.
+The Program Manager will identify issues projected to be brought to the OIPT to the DCAPE in a timely manner.

+d.
+For joint programs:

+- (1) The lead DoD Component or executive agent will prepare the DoD Component Cost Estimate. - (2) All DoD Components involved must either jointly sign or individually submit a DoD Component Cost Position and Full Funding Certification Memorandum.

-6. MULTIYEAR PROCUREMENT-COST ANALYSIS REQUIREMENTS
+6. MULTI-YEAR PROCUREMENT-COST ANALYSIS REQUIREMENTS